pittpv/sepolia-auto-install/en/README.md

 2. **Allow Local Ports**
    Useful when your node client (e.g. Aztec Sequencer) is running locally.
-   Opens Geth P2P ports and allows access to RPC and Beacon ports from `127.0.0.1`.
+   Execution and consensus P2P ports are opened and access to RPC and Beacon ports from `127.0.0.1` is allowed.

 3. **Allow Specific IPs**
    Useful when your node client is running on another server.
-   Opens Geth ports to the public, blocks sensitive ports (8545, 5052), and allows them **only** from a trusted IP that you input.
+   Execution and consensus P2P ports are opened, RPC and Beacon ports are blocked and allowed **only** for the entered trusted IP address.

 4. **Remove Rules for Ports**
    Here you can see which ports have been set previously and remove rules.
 To delete all rules, you need to delete **multiple times** until all necessary rules are deleted.